TomBursch/kitchenowl/docs/get-started.md

 !!! danger "Important"
     We recommend running KitchenOwl behind a reverse proxy with https (e.g. [nginx](https://nginx.org/en/docs/http/configuring_https_servers.html]))

-    It is also important that you have HTTP Strict Forward Secrecy enabled and the proper headers applied to your responses or you could be subject to a javascript hijack.
+    It is also important that you have HTTP Strict Transport Security enabled and the proper headers applied to your responses or you could be subject to a javascript hijack.

     Please see: